ChangsenJiang/Partition-vs-Mixture/README.md

 #### 2.3 Performing extended parametric bootstrap test

-We will use the scripts written by Yutong Shao to perform the test.
+We will use the program written by [Yutong Shao](https://github.com/Yutong-Shao/new-metrics-PBT) to perform the test.

 First, enter the `scripts/2_Parametric bootstrap_test` folder, and install and activate the required environment through